Definitions and interpretation

 User or you

-any third party that accesses the Website and is not either (i) employed by Aspire to Inspire Ltd and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services to Aspire to Inspire Ltd and accessing the Website in connection with the provision of such services; and
+Any third party that accesses the Website and is not either (i) employed by Aspire 2 Inspire People Ltd and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services to Aspire 2 Inspire People Ltd and accessing the Website in connection with the provision of such services; and

-the website that you are currently using, www.a2ipeople.com, and any sub-domains of this site unless expressly excluded by their own terms and conditions.
+The website that you are currently using, a2ipeople.com, and any sub-domains of this site unless expressly excluded by their own terms and conditions.